Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization

 \subsection{Experimental Setup}

-We perform thorough experiments employing various ES and IO methods individually and in combination.
-We use the PaLM 2 \texttt{text-bison-002}~\citep{anil2023palm}, Gemini 1.0 Pro~\citep{team2023gemini} and Gemini 1.5 Flash~\citep{reid2024gemini} as the target models.
-Modern IO methods often employ another, usually more potent \textit{optimizer model} to generate and/or critique instructions; we use PaLM 2 \texttt{text-unicorn-001} (for \texttt{text-bison} target model), Gemini 1.0 Ultra (for Gemini 1.0 Pro target model) or Gemini 1.5 Pro (for Gemini 1.5 Flash target model).
-We evaluate tasks selected from BIG-Bench Hard (BBH) \citep{suzgun2022challenging}, a collection of diverse tasks considered to be challenging to LLMs -- the suite itself and datasets of similar task types are frequently used in many recent APO works~\citep[\textit{inter alia}]{wang2023promptagent, yang2023large, hsieh2023automatic, fernando2023promptbreeder}: the tasks include numerical reasoning, commonsense problem-solving, logical deduction, linguistic manipulation, machine translation, and tabular reasoning, among others.
-For all tasks, we use 20\% of data as a validation set and the remaining 80\% for testing, the latter of which is held out and unavailable to the LLM at search time (see App.~\ref{app:implementation_details} for implementation details).
+We perform thorough experiments employing various EO and IO methods individually and in combination.
+We use the PaLM 2 \texttt{text-bison-002}~\citep{anil2023palm} and Gemini 1.0 Pro/1.5 Flash (\texttt{gemini-1.0-pro-002} and \texttt{gemini-1.5-flash-001)}~\citep{team2023gemini, reid2024gemini} as the target models, but we will also validate key findings on GPT-3.5 (\texttt{gpt-3.5-turbo-0125}.
+Modern IO methods often employ another, usually more potent \textit{optimizer model} for to generate and/or critique instructions; we use PaLM 2 \texttt{text-unicorn-001} (for \texttt{text-bison} target model), Gemini 1.0 Ultra (for Gemini 1.0 Pro target model) or Gemini 1.5 Pro (\texttt{gemini-1.5-pro-001)} (for Gemini 1.5 Flash target model).
+We evaluate on tasks selected from BIG-Bench Hard (BBH) \citep{suzgun2022challenging}, a collection of diverse tasks considered to be challenging to LLMs -- the suite itself and datasets of similar task types are frequently used in many recent APO works~\citep[\textit{inter alia}]{wang2023promptagent, yang2023large, hsieh2023automatic, fernando2023promptbreeder}: the tasks include numerical reasoning, commonsense problem-solving, logical deduction, linguistic manipulation, machine translation, and tabular reasoning, among others.
+For all tasks, we use 20\% of data as validation set and the remaining 80\% for testing, the latter of which is held-out and unavailable to the LLM at search time (see App.~\ref{app:implementation_details} for implementation details).
 We also test some of our key findings on the MMLU benchmark~\citep{hendrycks2020measuring}, a set of 57 tasks frequently used to gauge the general problem-solving abilities of LLMs -- we use the official \texttt{val} and \texttt{test} splits for validation and testing, respectively.
-We consider the following IO strategies: \begin{enumerate}[leftmargin=15pt, nosep] \item \textbf{No IO}: we use the seed instruction $I_0$ ``\textit{Let's think step by step}.'' \citep{kojima2022large} without any optimization.
+We consider the following IO strategies: \begin{enumerate}[leftmargin=10pt, nosep] \item \textbf{No IO}: we use the seed instruction $I_0$ ``\textit{Let's think step by step}.'' \citep{kojima2022large} without any optimization.